 Outside Dublin, there is a university in each of the Republic of Ireland’s three next largest cities, where students have access to almost all of the same courses offered in Dublin.
 University College Cork (UCC) serves many students in Cork and throughout Munster, while the University of Limerick (UL), located just outside Limerick city, is one of Ireland’s most modern campuses.
 In Galway, the National University of Ireland, Galway (NUIG) is the main academic hub in the west of Ireland.
 In addition to these three universities, there is also Maynooth University, which is situated in the small, picturesque town of Maynooth, just outside Dublin.

 The universities covered in this section offer degree and postgraduate programmes, including master degrees and post-doctorates.
 A range of certificates, diplomas and other academic qualifications can also be obtained.

 If you would like more detailed information on universities in Ireland, please visit our dedicated page.

 Institutes of Technology

-Much like universities in Ireland, the 14 institutes of technology provide a range of degree and postgraduate courses.
+Much like universities in Ireland, all Irish institutes of technology provide a range of degree and postgraduate courses.
 In addition to the more traditional taught and research courses offered, they also cater to the needs of students often looking for a more practical, hands-on third level education in Ireland.
 The range of courses offered depends on the particular institute of technology in question, but if you are interested in pursuing a career in social science, manufacturing, art or computing, for example, then it may be the case that there is a course that fits your needs perfectly.

 For further information on all you need know about life in any of Ireland’s institutes of technology, please visit our dedicated page.